-Your customers are savvy - with a myriad of channels to choose from, they move effortlessly between channels and can quickly go from deciding to make a purchase online to abandoning the cart.
-Before you make any decisions about how to re-engage customers in this type of scenario, you need to understand the whole story behind customer actions - otherwise, you could be creating a customer experience that is disjointed, inconsistent, and irrelevant.
+Your customers move effortlessly between a myriad of channels and can quickly go from deciding to buy online to abandoning the cart.
+Before you decide on how to re-engage customers in this type of scenario, you need to understand the whole story behind customer actions.
+Otherwise, you could be creating a disjointed, inconsistent, and irrelevant customer experience.

 What do we mean?
 Consider the cart abandonment scenario.
-Before doing anything, you need to discover why the abandonment happened - did the customer struggle on a page and then abandon the cart - or did he simply move offline to make the purchase in a different channel?
-Your response here can either delight or frustrate the customer and is only as good as your complete understanding of the customer journey.
+Before doing anything, you need to know why it happened.
+Did the customer struggle on a page or did he move offline to make the purchase?
+Your response here can either delight or frustrate him and is only as good as your complete understanding of the customer journey.

 But to make the right decisions, you need the right tool.
 If you're using multiple tools that only let you focus on one channel at a time, chances are you don't know the complete picture.
-You need a tool that lets you visualize the customer journey as a whole and draw insights that lead to actionable outcomes - you need Acoustic Journey Analytics!
+You need a tool that lets you visualize the customer journey as a whole and draw insights that lead to actionable outcomes.
+And that is where Journey Analytics comes in!

 Journey Analytics brings together data from your different systems and channels into one tool and runs reports that allow you to visualize the customer journey, draw insights, and take actions leading to outcomes that improve your business's effectiveness and efficiency.